 The Hunting Access Program provides public hunting opportunities on private hunting lands.
 The DNR leases lands from private landowners to allow public hunting.
-Private landowners determine if all hunters or youth and apprentice hunters only may hunt on their property.
-They also determine if hunters may harvest deer only, turkey only, small game only, sharp-tailed grouse only, all legal species or a combination of any of these options.
+This program is now one of the oldest dedicated private-lands, publicaccess programs in the nation.
+Private landowners determine whether all hunters or youth and apprentice hunters only may hunt on their property.
+They also determine whether hunters may harvest deer only, turkey only, small game only, sharp-tailed grouse only, all legal species or a combination of any of these options.
 Property owners specify the maximum number of hunters allowed on the land at any one time.
 Members of the public can use HAP lands only for hunting purposes; no other activities or recreation are permissible.